| iTunes 2 excluded

 without hacking the applications.

-Start iTunes.
+| | Start iTunes.
 While iTunes is loading, quickly start the Dock

-tap Connect.
+application and tap Connect.
 In this version of the iTunes plug-in, you can choose

 between Serial and AppleTalk, other connection types will not